The Otome Heroine's Fight for Survival: Characters

-Head maid at the Claydale resort estate.
-After seeing Aria killed goblins and a hobgoblin without help, Sera properly hires her as a combat maid; teaching her the skills and manners needed to blend in for the job.
+Head maid at the Claydale resort estate and a high-ranking member of the Order of Shadows, Claydale's secret agency.
+After seeing Alia defeating dangerous monsters without help and suspecting that she might be the granddaughter her liege lord is looking for, Sera hires her as an apprentice combat maid; teaching her the skills and manners needed to blend in for the job.